 “I have your back”

 Very often, a person being sentenced will be given a "conditional discharge."
-That means that the person needs to fulfill certain obligations, or the sentence will be revoked, leaving the person open to re-sentencing.
-Misdemeanors and some non-criminal violations often come with a one year conditional discharge (CD), and felonies come with a three-year CD.
+That means that the person needs to fulfill certain obligations or the sentence can be revoked, leaving the person open to re-sentencing.
+Misdemeanors and some non-criminal violations often come with a one year conditional discharge (CD), and felonies can come with a three-year CD.

 If a court does impose a conditional discharge, the judge must tell you what the conditions are.
 You cannot be held responsible for something if the court gave you no warning.
 (The one condition common to all conditional discharges is that you not be convicted of another crime.)